Denny-1998/NewsAppExample/README.md

 For authentication a simple login with username and password was created.
 The password gets hashed a few times before being stored in the database alongside the randomly generated salt.

+After login, a JWT Bearer token gets created and returned to the user.
+This is used to both verify that the user is logged in and to read the users role from the database.

 ## Authorisation
 A role based authorisation scheme was created.
 There are three main roles: